 Learn how to put risk assessment into practice

-Day One offers a comprehensive coverage of the basics of risk assessment, including what it achieves and the requirements under REACH
+Day One offers a comprehensive coverage of the basics of risk assessment, including what it achieves.

-You will learn to understand the key data endpoints that make up safety assessment and risk assessment, and to see how the different disciplines fit together and link to exposure assessments (for both human health and the environment).
-Concerns of SVHC in articles or as minor components in mixtures will also be covered, as well as extended safety data sheets (eSDS) and their relevance for real life.
-You will cover chemistry, toxicity and environmental topics and will link these to the DNELs, PNECs and routes of exposure.
+This day is intended for those who have little or no knowledge of Risk Assessment.
+The learning outcomes are to allow those attending to understand the key data endpoints that make up safety assessment and risk assessment, and to see how the different disciplines fit together and link to exposure assessments (for both human health and the environment).
+The day will cover chemistry, toxicity and environmental topics and will link these to the DNELs, ADIs, PNECs and routes of exposure.
+Real life examples will be included as part of the group work to illustrate the concepts which are covered during this session.

 Practical group work forms an integral part of this course and real-life examples are used to illustrate key points, encouraging you to think about solutions to problems and to see the perspective of regulatory agencies and the concerns of environmental lobby groups.